-You can adjust Parameters using mouse wheel (scrolling): Hold Ctrl (Cmd on Mac) key and scroll.
-If Shift key is also pressed the step will be increased.
+You can adjust Parameters in table using mouse wheel scrolling when mouse cursor is located under desired parameter: Hold Ctrl key (Cmd key on Mac) and scroll.
+If Shift key is also pressed the parameter step for one wheel 'click' will be increased.